ycrc/ood-user-mapping/README.md

 ## Impersonation

+Allowing a system admin to "run as" another user is useful when the system admin needs to help the user troubleshoot problems on OOD.
+Our scripts allow impersonation through a mapping file.
-The mapping file used by system admins to impersonate a user is defined in `/opt/ood/customized_auth_map/lib/ood_auth_map/admin.rb`.
+The mapping file is defined in `/opt/ood/customized_auth_map/lib/ood_auth_map/admin.rb`.
 The default mapping file is `/etc/ood/config/map_file`.

-To impersonate a local cluster user, add one entry to `/etc/ood/config/map_file` following format as below:
+To impersonate a local cluster user, add one entry to `/etc/ood/config/map_file` following the format as below:

     "amdin_login_account" cluster_user_account

-<b>WARNING</b>

-Allowing a system admin to "run as" another user is useful when the system admin needs to help the user troubleshoot problems on OOD.
+## Security

-However, it is also very dangerous if the permissions of related files are not set properly, including the code base of `customized_auth_map`, `map_file`, and any other mapping files if exist (for example, mapping files used by `ood_auth_map.mapfile`).
+File based mapping is very flexible.
+However, it is also dangerous if the permissions of the related files are not set properly.
+The files include the code base of `customized_auth_map`, the mapping file used for impersonation, and any other mapping files used by `ood_auth_map.mapfile` if it is used to set up `OOD_USER_MAP_CMD`.
 All these files are world readable, however, they must be owned by a privileged user and are **ONLY** writable by that user.
-In our case, those files are owned by root and is only writable by root.
+In our case, those files are owned by root and are only writable by root.

 ## Contact Us